 Noah Muhlstein, Planning Deputy

-Shawn is responsible for planning, land use and development issues in the Hillside and Valley portions of the district.
-He is a council office liaison to the Planning Department and monitors the Planning & Land Use Management Committee for the Councilmember.
+The 5th Council District has added another star to its firmament -- Noah Muhlstein has been given responsibility for planning, land use and development issues in the Encino and Hillside portion of the district, and serves as a council office liaison to the Planning Department.

 Gurmet Khara, Field Deputy

-Jeff is responsible for the neighborhoods of Encino, Sherman Village, Beverly Crest, Bel Air, and parts of Hollywood.
-He is the primary contact and provides assistance for residents, businesses and community organizations by helping them navigate the City bureaucracy, as well as representing the council office at any number of Neighborhood Council, homeowners association, neighborhood watch and many other community group meetings.
-In addition, he is responsible for briefing and staffing the Councilmember on policy issues relating to animal welfare.
+Gurmet is responsible for the neighborhoods of Encino, Beverly Crest, Bel Air, and parts of Hollywood.
+She is the primary contact and provides assistance for residents, businesses and community organizations by helping them navigate the City bureaucracy, as well as representing the council office at any number of Neighborhood Council, homeowners association, neighborhood watch and many other community group meetings.